 Greater New Orleans Startup Report

-The Albert Lepage Center for Entrepreneurship and Innovation at Tulane University launched the Greater New Orleans Startup Report to address the need for regional benchmarking for the startup and early-stage economy.
-Thanks to overwhelming community support, for the very first time we have ecosystem-wide data that facilitates insights on revenue and hiring needs and provides clues as to what it will take to help our companies grow.
+The Albert Lepage Center for Entrepreneurship and Innovation at Tulane University launched the award-winning Greater New Orleans Startup Report to address the need for regional benchmarking for the startup and early-stage economy.
+When it was launched in 2019, the report provided the first comprehensive overview of the region's entrepreneurial ecosystem.
+The annual publication facilitates insights on revenue and hiring needs and provides clues to what it will take to help our companies grow.
+The Lepage Center works with dozens of community organizations to ensure broad representation of startups throughout the region.

 Frequently Asked Questions